Richard Leese

-Sir Richard Charles Leese, CBE (born 21 April 1951) is a former British politician who served as the leader of Manchester City Council from 1996 to 2021.
-He has been a member of the Labour Party since 1984.
+Sir Richard Charles Leese CBE (born 21 April 1951) is a British politician who served as Leader of Manchester City Council from 1996 to 2021.
+A member of the Labour Party, he was Deputy Mayor of Greater Manchester from 2017 to 2021.

-On 6 May 2017, Leese was appointed Deputy Mayor for Business and Economy by Mayor of Greater Manchester, and former Health Secretary, Andy Burnham.
-He stepped down as leader of the council on 1 December 2021 and resigned from the council on 4 January 2022, having spent 38 years as a councillor.

-Education
+Early life and education

-Leese was born and brought up in Mansfield, Nottinghamshire.
-He was educated at The Brunts School and went on to the University of Warwick, graduating with an undergraduate degree in Mathematics.
+Richard Charles Leese was born on 21 April 1951 in Mansfield, Nottinghamshire.
+He was educated at The Brunts School and received an undergraduate degree in Mathematics from the University of Warwick.
+He attained an Advanced Certificate in Youth and Community Work at Manchester University.

 Career

 Initially, Leese worked as a teacher of mathematics at Sidney Stringer School in Coventry and as an exchange teacher at Washington Junior High School in Duluth, Minnesota (USA) before moving to Manchester to take up a post as a youth worker.
 Leese has been employed variously in youth work, community work, and education research 1979–1988.

 Leese was elected to the Manchester City Council in 1984 and was its deputy leader from 1990 until 1996, having previously chaired the Education Committee (1986–1990) and Finance Committee (1990–1995).
 From 1984 until 4 January 2022, he was a Labour councillor in the Crumpsall ward.

 He was knighted in the Queen's Birthday Honours 2006 List after overseeing the 10-year regeneration of the city after the IRA bomb of 1996.
 He was awarded a knighthood for "services to local government".

 Leese was one of the main advocates of Congestion Charging in Greater Manchester, as part of a bid to the Government's Transport Innovation Fund (TIF) for a £2.7 billion package of transport funding for Greater Manchester.
 Congestion charging was ultimately rejected by the local population in a referendum.

-He is current chair of the North West Regional Leaders Board (4NW).
+On 6 May 2017, Leese was appointed Deputy Mayor for Business and Economy by Mayor of Greater Manchester, and former Health Secretary, Andy Burnham.
+In October 2021, Leese was announced as the new Chair-designate of the Integrated Care Board (ICB) for Greater Manchester.
+He has been chair of the North West Regional Leaders Board (4NW).

 In September 2021 during an interview with the Manchester Evening News, Leese announced he would be stepping down as leader of Manchester City Council in December 2021 and would not be standing in the 2022 local elections.

-In October 2021, Leese was announced as the new Chair-designate of the Integrated Care Board (ICB) for Greater Manchester.

-Controversy
+He stepped down as leader of the council on 1 December 2021 and resigned from the council on 4 January 2022, having spent 38 years as a councillor.

+Personal life

+Leese was in a relationship with Michal Evans from 1982 to 2000, and has been with Joanne Green since 2003.

 On 14 April 2010, the BBC reported that Leese had stood down temporarily from his post as leader of Manchester City Council after having been arrested on suspicion of the common assault of his 16-year-old stepdaughter.
 He was released after accepting a police caution and admitting striking his stepdaughter across the face.